-Roasted Poha Chivda is a delicious savory snack that is sweet, tangy, and crunchy with a bit of spicy kick—made of crispy and crunchy roasted poha (flattened rice) peanuts, cashews, almonds, and other seasonings.
+Roasted Poha Chivda is a delicious, savory snack that is sweet, tangy, and crunchy, with a hint of spicy kick—made from crispy, roasted poha (flattened rice), peanuts, cashews, almonds, and other seasonings.

 Poha Chivda in a wooden bowl served as a snack with chai